Sands45/Average-Joes-3620-FRC/README.md

-Average Joes 3620 Pit design.
+**Average Joes 3620 Pit design.**
 This was the summer project for the team prior to the 2024 Crescendo season.

 We spend a bit of time inspecting and cataloging other team's pits in the '22 and '23 seasons and decided that we wanted to up our pit game for this year.
-Originally desgined for welded steel tube, we received a generous donation from Eagle Technologies in St. Joseph for a large array of 1515, 1530 and 3030 T slot extrusion.
-Also the Saint Joseph Public Schools Foundation for a donation of tools.
-So a re-design from steel to AL and here we are.
+Originally designed for welded steel tube, we received a generous donation from Eagle Technologies in St. Joseph for a large array of 1515, 1530 and 3030 T slot extrusion.
+The Saint Joseph Public Schools Foundation for a donation of tools.
 We also received a generous donation from Coulson Casters for the pit casters.
 6" under the carts and 8" for the robot cart.

+So a re-design from steel to AL and here we are.

 Onshape link (not sure why, but copy then paste link directly into browser bar for this to work): https://cad.onshape.com/documents/efd3c530b6e4ab49ce0c006e/w/c530996b856206875b4ca00d/e/435322b597488c2346612d4d?renderMode=0&uiState=6625a8f8c0dabe41042ca756